Today's Ramadan Sehri & Iftar Times

 Translation:

 "O Allah!
-I fasted for You and I believe in You and I put my trust in You and I break my fast with Your sustenance"
+I fasted for You, I believe in You, I put my trust in You, and I break my fast with Your sustenance"

 اللَّهُمَّ إِنَّكَ عَفُوٌّ تُحِبُّ الْعَفْوَ فَاعْفُ عَنِّي